 Key actions: Dries and dissolves Phlegm.
 Strengthens the Spleen.
 Smoothes the Liver and calms Liver Wind (antispasmodic).

-Because it is a formula often recommended to treat the pattern 'Wind-Phlegm' of which tubercular meningitis is a symptom.
+Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/wind-phlegm' of which tubercular meningitis is a symptom.

 Its main actions are: Tonifies the Spleen Qi.
 Fortifies the Spleen Yang and dispels Damp through urination.
 Tonifies Qi and stops sweating.
 Calms restless fetus when due to Deficiency of Spleen Qi.